etwk/tpu-container/README.md

 ## Tips

-You may use `jupyter server password` to add a password to the config file '.jupyter/jupyter_server_config.json'.
+You may use `jupyter server password` to add a password to the config file `.jupyter/jupyter_server_config.json`.

 ## Todo
 ### Features
 - [ ] Reduce image size
 - [ ] Smooth deploy: podman compose, auto start after host reboot
 - [ ] Support for other machine learning frameworks such as PyTorch, JAX, etc.
-- [ ] Choose and add support for different versions: Python, ML frameworks, applications.
+- [ ] Choose and add support for different versions: Python, ML frameworks, and applications.
 - [ ] Add support for more useful container applications
 - [ ] Publish ready-to-run container images
 - [ ] Script for generating Dockerfile